 Gertrude N. Kiwanuka is the sixth Dean Faculty of Medicine and the first female Dean.
 She took on Deanship mid-September 2017.
 Gertrude is head of 24 Departments distributed in the six programs (Disciplines) in the Faculty of Medicine: Medicine, Pharmacy, Nursing Science, Pharmaceutical Science, Medical Laboratory Science, and Physiotherapy.
 She provides administrative oversight of the Faculty, budget for the Faculty and control the Faculty financial vote.
 As a young leader, she is committed to bring fresh strategic vision and value to the Faculty; strengthen the existing local and international partnerships and seek to increase the visibility and status of Faculty of Medicine at MUST.
 She seeks to inspire others to attain their full potential.

-My research interests range from molecular studies and mechanisms of pathogenesis of infectious diseases, particularly malaria and HIV, to molecular mechanisms of non-communicable diseases e.g. cancer, cardiovascular disease, and genetic determinants of obesity.
+Her research interests range from molecular studies and mechanisms of pathogenesis of infectious diseases, particularly malaria and HIV, to molecular mechanisms of non-communicable diseases e.g. cancer, cardiovascular disease, and genetic determinants of obesity.

-Since her B.Sc. graduation, She has been interested in biomedical research to support the body of knowledge in medicine.
+Since her B.Sc. graduation, she has been interested in biomedical research to support the body of knowledge in medicine.
 She has had the intention of employing a combination of field-based research with laboratory-based studies.
 The only way to achieve this is through collaborative research and this characterizes her short-and long-term goal.
 Through much of her career, her focus has been on the molecular biology of malaria parasites to study the diversity of the parasites, its contribution to epidemiology and the pathogenesis of anemia.